Equipping the Church for the Mission of the Church

 Total fluidity says the gospel must be contextualized, communicated appropriately to each person in particular situations.
 Otherwise it is irrelevant.
 Such sounds good and is good, but must not be used to change the gospel, or fail to declare the whole gospel.

 • IV.
 [Eph.
-4] The church must be itself: This is the life of the church.
+4] The church must see the RESULT of its mission.
+The church must be itself: this is the life of the church that lives out God's purpose.
 What does the church look like in its daily life?

 The church is God's new society, the living embodiment of the gospel, the sign of the presence of the kingdom of God, a demonstration of a human community under the gracious rule of God.

-When the church is itself in its biblical fulness, the good news is sent forth both visually and verbally--in word and in deed, in word and work, in content and action.
-This is reflected in 1 John 4:12.
+When the church is itself in its biblical fulness, the good news is sent forth both visually and verbally--in word and in deed, in word and work.

 Conclusion